 Can You Really Trust Your “Tibetan” Travel Agent?

-Travelers to Tibet are increasingly aware of the need to support the Tibetan economy and culture by hiring Tibetan-owned travel companies and local Tibetan guides.
+Travelers to Tibet are increasingly aware of the need to support the Tibetan economy and culture by hiring a Tibetan travel agent and local Tibetan guides.

 Unfortunately, there has been very little information online to help you find dependable agencies truly owned and run by Tibetans.